MichaelCurrin/boris-the-babybot/README.md

-# Boris the BabyBot
+# Boris
-> Tool to post daily random tweets for a Twitter bot
+> Tool to post daily random tweets for a responsible Twitter bot

 - Made with [Python 3](https://python.org/)
 - Made with [tweepy](https://www.tweepy.org/)